eddmann/eddmann.github.io/_posts/2018/2018-06-11-mince-pie-challenge-designing-the-restful-api-with-raml.md

 Adding this additional layer of indirection in providing these actions allows us to remain in control over what the client is able to do (and how) at any given time.
 This provides us with a valuable form of decoupling, with the ability to change endpoints and actions at a later date without any input from the consumer.

-### Authentication
+## Authentication

 This service will delegate authenticating the client to Amazon Cognito and [JSON Web Tokens](https://jwt.io/).
 This alleviates us from having to cater for user signup and login activities within the API.
-Instead we are required to only ensure that a given client is authorised and meets the desired authorisation in-place.
+Instead, we are required to only ensure that a given client is authorised and meets the desired authorisation in place.
 The different forms of endpoint we will be using are as follows:

 - **Public** - accessible to any client request.
-- **Optional Authentication** - the response may differ based on if the client is authenticated or not.
+- **Optional Authentication** - the response may differ based on whether the client is authenticated or not.
 - **Strict Authentication** - the endpoint requires the client to be authenticated.

 We have already seen a public endpoint in the form of the bootstrap resource, which is available to any client request.
-To permit the other two forms we will be using JSON Web Tokens.
+To permit the other two forms, we will be using JSON Web Tokens.

 ```yaml
 securitySchemes: